hursittarcan/advent-of-code-2023/day-one/readme.md

 lastNumber = line[i];

 ## Day One - Trebuchet?!
+[Part 1]

-This JavaScript code reads the content of a file named `input.txt` using the 'fs' (file system) module.
+This JavaScript code reads the content of `input.txt` using the 'fs' (file system) module.
 The file is assumed to contain text with numeric values.
-The program calculates a calibration total based on the first and last numeric characters found on each line of the file.
+The program calculates a calibration total based on the first and last numeric characters found on each line of this file.

 1. **File Reading:**
+    - In the initial two lines, we import the 'fs' module for file system operations in Node.js and set the file name 'input.txt' to the variable filePath.
+      `const fs = require('fs');`
+      `const filePath = 'input.txt';`
     - It uses the 'fs.readFile' function to read the content of the 'input.txt' file in UTF-8 encoding.
+    - `fs.readFile(filePath, 'utf8', (err, data)`
     - The content is split into an array of lines using the newline character (`\n`).

 2. **Calibration Calculation:**